Primary Care Paramedic

 Also, StudentAid BC may be available to supplement your own financial resources to help you reach your educational goals.

 Textbooks & Uniform

 Completed forms can be submitted by fax, email or in person to the JIBC store.
 The cost of textbooks and uniforms is the responsibility of each student.

 Once you have been accepted into the program, you will receive log in instructions to gain access to the PCP Online Student Campus.
 You will find more information regarding uniform requirements there.

-Approximately one month prior to your classroom component you will receive log in instructions to gain access to PARA-1100 Clinical Sciences.
+Approximately six weeks prior to your classroom component you will receive log in instructions to gain access to PARA-1100 Clinical Sciences.
 This online course is the first course in the program.

 You will receive other materials on the first day and at intervals throughout the program.

 Throughout the PCP Program you will be documenting skills, simulations and patient contacts on electronic Patient Care Records in both the classroom and practice education environments.
 The program will be evaluating student competency and performance through the use of CompTracker, our competency management system.
 Students are required to have either an Apple iPad or Android tablet during the program to support the use of this system.

 There may be times when students will need to travel outside their region for practice education shifts.
 Students must be prepared to accept the financial cost of travel and living expenses associated with attendance at these shifts.